 IT Untangled aims to provide clarity on IT topics for business people.
 This weekly blog series will explain and discuss the complex world of IT, in words you understand.

 About Brian Modrak

-Brian Modrak, Service Delivery Manager for Accent Computer Solutions, Inc., began his IT career in 1996 as a government technology specialist.
+Brian Modrak, Orange Team Service Manager for Accent Computer Solutions, Inc., began his IT career in 1996 as a government technology specialist.
 He joined the team in 2011 as our self-proclaimed Reactive Services Manager with a Proactive Mindset.
 He says, “I believe in reacting to a situation, but know I haven’t done my job until I have transitioned a problem through to a long-term and proactive solution.”
-He now oversees all aspects of service delivery, and guides his team to deliver an excellent customer experience with every interaction.
+He now oversees all aspects of service delivery for this team, and guides them to deliver an excellent customer experience with every interaction.